slowestwind/Student-Attendance-System/README.md

 As it's name suggest it is used to connect the database to the page.

 ## header.php
-it is a template which is required every time on top the page. that's why it is created separately so that it can include later in each page.
+It is a template page which is required every time on top the page. that's why it is created separately so that it can include later in each page.

 ## addStudent.php
 addStudent.php as name suggest it is used to add student to database.